airlift/airlift/mcp/README.md

 `resourceUri` and `sourcePath` are the same. `sourcePath` refers to the path in your application of the compiled/built app HTML file.
 See the examples for more details: [MapApp](src/test/java/io/airlift/mcp/MapApp.java) and [DebugApp](src/test/java/io/airlift/mcp/DebugApp.java).

+## Skills

+The upcoming MCP Skills spec is supported via `@McpSkill` and `@McpSkillTemplate` annotations.
+These annotations mark a method as returning MCP Skills.
+These are generated as normal MCP resources but marked as being Skills so that they are listed in the skills index and MCP server instructions.